If you’re going to be traveling continuously for a long time, then sometimes it’s important to know how to budget and save money.

 When it comes to accommodation, there are plenty of cost-effective options available for travelers on a budget.

-Sites such as Airbnb have made it easier than ever to find affordable and unique accommodation in cities around the world.
+Sites such as Airbnb have made it easier than ever to find affordable and unique accommodations in cities around the world.

 Furthermore, if you plan to stay in one location for an extended period of time, consider signing up for a home exchange program with other travelers who may be interested in visiting your city!